Alt text: Organized closet with spaced clothing, wire shelves, storage bins, a hygrometer, and a moisture absorber to help p

 Small visible patches can signal broader hidden moisture issues.
 If visible mold appears, it may already be present behind stored materials or inside wall surfaces.

-When visible mold appears inside closets, proper removal procedures described in remove mold from painted walls may become necessary to stop further spread.
+When visible mold appears on painted closet walls, proper surface-cleaning procedures described in remove mold from painted walls may become necessary before prevention steps can work.

 When Closet Mold Risk Requires Professional Evaluation